 Illinois voter registration deadlines

-- By-mail: Postmarked 28 days before Election Day
+- Register to vote (online): 16 days before Election Day

 Illinois voter registration rules

 - be a citizen of the United States

 - be a resident of Illinois and of your election precinct for at least 30 days before Election Day